GenomicDataInfrastructure/gdi-userportal-deployment/README.md

 > [!IMPORTANT]
 > This repository cannot be used directly for production.
-Please ensure you have carefully reviewed all requirements, and environmnet variables, and have put all security measurements in place.
+Please ensure you have carefully reviewed all requirements and environment variables, for each component, and have put all security measurements in place.

 # Preparatory steps on the VM
 ```